itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 - `invest!`: a function called on each time step to invest money into investments
 - `update_income!`: a function called on each time step to update income sources
 - `update_inflation!`: a function called on each time step to compute inflation
-- `update_market!`: a function called on each time step to compute interest on investments
+- `update_market!`: a function called on each time step to simulate the stock market
-- `update_investments!`: a function called on each time step to compute net worth
+- `update_investments!`: a function called on each time step to compute the total value of the investments
 - `log!`: a function called on each time step to log data

 Each function is assigned a default method with default arguments.
 Note that in advanced applications, you can specify a new model type and `update!` to execute a different sequence of update functions.
 The update functions listed above will suffice for a wide range of use cases.